Attempto/ACE-in-GF/words/Words300/README.md

 To generate declarative sentences use `S` instead of `QS` or `(sText ?)` instead of `(qsText ?)`.

-To generate with probabilities add `-probs=Words300.probs` as an argument to `gr`.
+To generate with probabilities pick a file from the `probs`-directory and add `-probs=probs/filename.probs` as an argument to `gr`.

 TODO
 ----

-  - add: all the other supported languages
   - think about Ace, Ape, Eng
   - `question_N` and `reason_N` missing in LexiconSpa
   - think about adding